-Melior's current, 18,199-sq. ft., BSL-1 facility is a modern, well-equipped facility located in the suburbs of Philadelphia.
+Melior's current, 22,094-sq. ft., BSL-2 facility is a modern, well-equipped facility located in the suburbs of Philadelphia.
 The AAALAC-accredited, DEA-licensed and OLAW-assured facility is divided into five distinct areas in addition to the office space and includes:

-- The Vivarium, a single 1,000 sq. ft. animal holding area centrally located within the secure laboratory area, hosts 10 Thoren individually ventilated caging racks.
-The facility has capacity for 6,000 mice and 2,000 rats with average daily occupancy of approximately 530 mice and 160 rats. - The Procedure Rooms (3,600 sq. ft.) count around 19 multi-use, shared rooms which are used for survival and terminal procedures and include behavioral chambers, the dual energy X-ray absorptiometry scan room, the surgery room and necropsy suite and cell culture room. - The Special Housing Rooms (500 sq. ft.) which are equipped as conventional static housing areas and are used for studies requiring quarantining, hazard containment or overnight data collection (sleep or metabolic).
-They can also be used as Procedure Rooms. - The two Wet Labs (1,000 sq. ft) which are used for analytical and experimental work.
-They also have contained specialized storage for controlled substances products, flammable or hazardous materials
+- The Vivarium, a single 1,200 sq. ft. animal holding area centrally located within the secure laboratory area, hosts 14 Thoren individually ventilated caging racks.
+The facility has capacity for 7,328 mice and 2,160 rats with average daily occupancy of approximately 2,100 mice and 1,300 rats. - The Procedure Rooms (6,000 sq. ft.) count around 33 multi-use, shared rooms which are used for survival and terminal procedures and include behavioral chambers, the dual energy X-ray absorptiometry scan room, the surgery room and necropsy suite and cell culture room.
+Seventeen of these rooms are supplied with CO2 via wall-mounted ports, suitable for necropsy procedures as well as supply for cell culture incubators.
+Nineteen of these rooms are supplied with an O2N2 gas mix via wallmounted ports, that is used with isoflurane anesthesia procedures. - The Special Housing Rooms (500 sq. ft.) which are equipped as conventional static housing areas and are used for studies requiring quarantining, hazard containment or overnight data collection (sleep or metabolic).
+They can also be used as Procedure Rooms. - The Barrier Room (450 sq ft) is supplied with HEPA-filtered, UV-treated, air supply and is positively pressured relative to surrounding areas.
+The room holds 3 Innovive ventilated caging racks that accommodates disposable cages.
+The air supply to these cages is further HEPA-filtered.
+The room is accessed through an anti-room which is equipped with a UV-irradiation system suitable for sterilizing equipment and supplies that will enter the Barrier Room.
+This room is used to house immune-compromised animals that are used for Melior's xenograft oncology studies. - A cell culture laboratory (300 sq ft) has an UV-irradiation system suitable for sterilizing all work surfaces.
+In addition, the room is equipped with 2 CO2 cell culture incubators used to culture mammalian cells including human tumor cells lines.
+The incubators are supplied by the "house" in wall CO2 supply described above.
+The room is also equipped with a 6 ft biosafety hood and an IVIS imaging system used for bioluminescent imaging of cells and mice. - The three Wet Labs (1,000 sq. ft) which are used for analytical and experimental work.
+They also have contained specialized storage for controlled substances products, flammable or hazardous materials.